-Bannon: 'I regret' delay in responding to book
+Bannon expresses regret over response to bombshell book

 CNN has not independently verified all the assertions in Wolff's book.

-Bannon said his comments about the Trump Tower meeting were aimed at Manafort, "a seasoned campaign professional with experience and knowledge of how the Russians operate.
+Bannon said his comments about the Trump Tower meeting were not aimed at Trump Jr., but rather Manafort, "a seasoned campaign professional with experience and knowledge of how the Russians operate.
 He should have known they are duplicitous, cunning and not our friends."

 Following the publication of Bannon's quotes in the book, which went on sale Friday, Trump has called friends and allies to make clear they must choose between him and his estranged former adviser, a source familiar with the calls told CNN.
 Axios previously reported the calls.